instana/nodejs/packages/azure-container-services/images/README.md

 Node.js Azure Container Images
 ================================

-This directory includes Dockerfiles designed for testing the base images of azure-container-services-nodejs.
+This directory contains Dockerfiles and scripts for testing Node.js Azure Container Service images.

 There are two distinct container image types, each in their own sub folder:

-* `instana-azure-container-services`: This folder contains the production base image that we provide to customers for monitoring Node.js Azure container services.
-The production image is published to icr.io, which is the public IBM Container Registry.
-This happens on our CI system, see `packages/serverless/ci/pipeline.yaml`.
-The [CI pipeline](https://ci.instana.io/teams/nodejs/pipelines/serverless-in-process-collectors:main/jobs/azure-container-services-nodejs-container-image-layer) uses the Dockerfile and package.json file in that folder, but not the build scripts `build.sh` or `build-and-push.sh`.
-These scripts are used to build variants of this image locally and to push them to a Azure container registry, which is very useful for testing.
+* `instana-azure-container-services`: This subfolder includes the Dockerfile for the production base image used to monitor Node.js Azure container services.
+The production image is published to icr.io, the public IBM Container Registry, through our CI system, see `packages/serverless/ci/pipeline.yaml`.
+The [CI pipeline](https://ci.instana.io/teams/nodejs/pipelines/serverless-in-process-collectors:main/jobs/azure-container-services-nodejs-container-image-layer) .
+The CI pipeline utilizes the Dockerfile and package.json file in the release folder.
+The `build.sh` and `build-and-push.sh` scripts facilitate local image building and pushing to an Azure container registry for testing purposes.
 Available scripts:
     * `instana-azure-container-services/build.sh` builds the Instana Node.js Azure base image, either from your local sources or from an already published npm package.
     * `instana-azure-container-services/build-and-push.sh` builds the Instana Node.js Azure base image and pushes it to a container image registry of your choice (usually our internal Azure container registry).
     * Both scripts each have documentation, explaining their purpose and the parameters they accept.

-* `test-images`: The scripts in this folder can build various versions of a simple test application that uses the base image from `instana-azure-container-services`.
-Such an image basically represents a customer's application/Azure container service using our Node.js Azure monitoring setup.
+* `test-images`: This subfolder contains scripts to build different versions of a simple test application using the base image from `instana-azure-container-services`.
+These images simulate a customer's application or Azure container service utilizing our Node.js Azure monitoring setup..
 Available scripts:
     * `test-images/build.sh`: Builds the test application image.
     * `test-images/build-and-push.sh`: Builds the test application image and pushes it to a registry.
     * `test-images/build-and-run.sh`: Builds the test application image and runs it locally.